RikilG/Locality-Sensitive-Hashing/README.md

 python main.py
 ```

+## Dataset
+To use a different dataset, replace the current dataset present in the
+corpus folder.
+Currently only text files are supported

 ## Dependencies
-following python modules are required:
+Following python modules are required:
 - pandas
 - numpy
 - pickle

+## Team Members
+- Rohith Saranga
+- Kasuba Badri Vishal
+- Rikil Gajarla
+- JSNS Rahul